CogentRoleplayCommunity/FogentRoleplay/src/Magic/Brightcraft/Brightcraft.md

 ### Ichor/Focus

-Ichor is the catalyst for all Brightcraft.
+Ichor is the catalyst for all Miracles.

 - +3 Ichor per Brightkin/Divine Conduit Vocation